Central Industrial Security Force: Rank structure (gazetted officers)

-CISF protection to Non-Nationalised Industry/ Corporate sector
+CISF protection to Non-Nationalised Industry

 The Indian Parliament on 25 February 2009, authorised the provision of Central Industrial Security Force security to private and cooperative establishments across the country for a fee with the passage of the CISF (Amendment) Bill, 2008.

 The Bill, which was passed by Rajya Sabha on 19 February and Lok Sabha on 25 February 2009, also provides for deployment of CISF to protect Indian missions abroad and its participation in the UN peacekeeping operations.

-CISF started providing security to the Infosys Bangalore and Pune campus on 31 July 2009.
-The Infosys Mysore, the Reliance Jamnagar Refinery and the Delhi Metro Airport Express Line are the latest additions to the list of private sector establishments to be placed under CISF cover.
-Manish Kumar Rai, Assistant Commandant, led the first contingent of CISF deployed at Infosys Bangalore.
+CISF started providing security to the Infosys Bengaluru campus on 31 July 2009.
+The Infosys in Mysuru, the Reliance Jamnagar Refinery and the Delhi Metro Airport Express Line are in the list of private sector establishments placed under CISF cover.
+Manish Kumar Rai, Assistant Commandant, led the first contingent of CISF deployed at Infosys Bengaluru.

 CISF has also started providing security to the Infosys Pune campus from 21 April 2011.

+In 2016, the Patanjali Food and Herbal Park received 35 full-time, armed Central Industrial Security Force (CISF) commandos.
+The park was the eighth private institute in India to be guarded by paramilitary CISF forces.

-Universities Security
+Universities / Institution Security

-Vice-Chancellor of Visva-Bharati University in Santiniketan has asked the Central Government to permanently deploy Central Industrial Security Force (CISF) personnel on its campus.

-On November 13, Union Home Ministry has accorded its approval for deployment of the CISF at the Visva-Bharati University in West Bengal also said that CISF will soon constitute a 'board of officers' who will conduct a security audit of the facility at Santiniketan.
+In 2019, the then Vice-Chancellor of Visva-Bharati University in Shantiniketan, West Bengal, has asked the Central Government to permanently deploy Central Industrial Security Force (CISF) personnel on its campus.
+On 13 November 2019, Union Home Ministry has accorded its approval for deployment of the CISF at the Visva-Bharati University.
+It was also said that CISF will soon constitute a 'board of officers' who will conduct a security audit of the facility at Shantiniketan.

+On 21 August 2024, the Supreme Court of India ordered the deployment of the CISF at the R. G. Kar Medical College and Hospital in Kolkata, due to the attack and vandalism that occurred at the Institution at midnight on 15 August 2024.

 Airport security

 The CISF is in charge of airport security at all commercial airports in India.
 Airport security, in the past, was under the control of airport police (under the relevant state government).
 However, following the hijacking of Indian Airlines Flight 814 in 1999, the topic of handing over security of the airports to the CISF was first proposed.
 While this proposal lay low for the next two years, the central government decided to respond to the security threat faced by all major nations of the world after the 2001 terrorist attacks happened in the United States (11 September 2001) and decided to adopt the suggestion.
 The Jaipur Airport was the first airport that came under the CISF's control on 3 February 2000.
 Following this, the majority of the commercial airports in India were brought under its purview.
-As of now CISF is protecting a total of 64 international and domestic airports in the country.
+As of February 2023, the CISF is protecting a total of 66 international and domestic airports in the country.